 The Commission has taken note of the comments regarding the difference in the technologies of high speed and medium speed diesel engine plant and notes that there is general support to the principle that different depreciation rates should apply for the two technologies.
 The Commission however notes that while DOMLEC has no objections to the rates proposed, should the Commission adopt the differential rates, no specific suggestions were made by other stake holders.
-Although the impact on the revenue requirements may not be significant, the Commission believes the principle is of sufficient importance to pose the question again.
+Although the impact on the revenue requirements may not be significant, the Commission believes the principle was of sufficient importance to pose the question again in the second consultative document.